History of Latvia: Politics

 The Latvian Farmers' Union, comprising the second-largest parliamentary faction with 14 to 17 MPs, was the largest of the conservative parties.
 It increasingly had to compete with some smaller farmer, catholic-farmer and Latgale-farmer parties which won more votes in each election.
 The Farmer's Union was led by Kārlis Ulmanis, Zigfrīds Anna Meierovics and Hugo Celmiņš.
 The decreasing popularity of Ulmanis and of the Farmers' Union may have been one of the reasons behind the May 15, 1934 Latvian coup d'état, as Ulmanis tried to prevent further loss of his political influence and power in the elections scheduled for October 1934.

 The Democratic Centre Party, led by Gustavs Zemgals represented mostly urban, middle-class office-workers and state employees.

 The National Union, led by Arveds Bergs, was nationalistic, anti-Soviet, center-right party that attracted urban followers.
-The extreme nationalists were represented by the anti-semitic Pērkonkrusts (founded in 1933), led by Gustavs Celmiņš.
+The extreme nationalists were represented by the antisemitic Pērkonkrusts (founded in 1933), led by Gustavs Celmiņš.

 Most of the remaining small parties were either ethnic – German, Jewish, or Polish – or represented single-issue economic groups – small-holders, house owners, even railroad workers.
 The small parties usually formed larger coalitions (blocks) and then used their influence to join governing coalition.
 One of the most influential was coalition of Latgale parties.